colbyhemond/abap-unit-runner-ci/README.md

 *Not Complete - Work in Progress - Open to help and ideas*

 # ABAP Unit Runner
-This repository is meant for Continuous Integration pipelines.
+This repository is meant for Continuous Integration pipelines, with your common shared development environment in mind.

 It provides the capability to call into your SAP system in order to run the unit tests.